 Academic and Community Awards is a celebration of student achievement.
 It is an awards ceremony that highlights academic achievement, astounding programs from different student volunteer organizations and other important members of the Stanford Black community.
-The 2018 BCSC Academic & Community Awards will be on Friday, May 25, 2018 at 5:00pm at the Arrillaga Alumni Center (326 Galvez Street, Stanford, California 94305)
+The 2018 BCSC Academic & Community Awards will be on Friday, May 24, 2019 at 5:00pm at the Arrillaga Alumni Center (326 Galvez Street, Stanford, California 94305).
+Please click on the link at the bottom of the page to register for the awards cerempony IF you are a guest of the award recipient.

 Is presented to a faculty or staff member who has provided outstanding support for students through advising, mentoring, coaching and/or research.